 Magh Mela is an annual festival that is celebrated in the month of Magh (January and February) according to Panchanga (Hindu Calendar) and it is also referred to as Mini Kumbh Mela.
 The festival holds great significance for Hindu devotees who arrive at the Triveni Sangam, the holy confluence point of 3 sacred rivers Ganga, Yamuna, and Saraswati.
 Triveni Sangam is located 7km away from Prayagraj (Allahabad), Uttar Pradesh and it’s also the venue to this festival wherein people gather to perform the rituals and take a dip in the holy waters.
 It is exciting watching thousands of tents erected close to the river banks where devotees stay for days together.
 Devotees are taken in boats to the confluence of three rivers to take an immersion.
 During this fair in magh month, water is shallow near Sangam.
 As per Hindu traditions, many people get their heads shaved before taking the Holy dip.

 Magh Mela usually begins with Makar Sankranti in January and continues for a period of 45 days till Mahashivratri.
 During this time frame, many important bathing dates are announced well in advance so that people can arrive in the city to make the most of those auspicious timings to perform puja or take a bath.
-Magh Mela 2021 started from 16th January and culminated after 45 days.
+Magh Mela 2023 started from 06 January 2023 to 18 February 2023 and culminated after 45 days.
 The entry to this Mela is free and devotees reach here in large numbers to take a dip into the Holy waters of Sangam.

 Magh Mela is a prominent Hindu religious festival that celebrates the creation of the universe by Lord Brahma who has been granted the title of being The Creator.
 The festival comprises various yajnas, prayers, and rituals that are aimed at celebrating and praising the source of the creation of the universe.
 Triveni Sangam in Prayagraj, where the fair is organized, is also known as Tirtha Raj, the king of pilgrimage sites.